PeeBob/JungleBot/README.md

 JungleBot is a chatbot created for sanarchy.minecra.fr

-Look in the files above for [Command]([https://www.google.com](https://github.com/PeeBob/JungleBot/blob/main/Commands)https://github.com/PeeBob/JungleBot/blob/main/Commands) list and quote list
+Look in the files above for Command list and quote list aswell as a history lesson on the side